What is blood pressure?

 Blood pressure is the amount of force that our blood puts on our artery walls as it moves through our body.
 Arteries are blood vessels that carry blood from our heart to the rest of our body.
 When our heart beats, it pushes our blood through our arteries.
 As the blood moves, it puts pressure on our artery walls.
 This is called our blood pressure.

-What are the symptoms of high blood pressure?
+What are the symptoms of hypertension?

 - Facial flushing occurs when blood vessels in the face dilate.
 It can occur unpredictably or in response to certain triggers such as sun exposure, cold weather, spicy foods, wind, hot drinks and skin-care products.
 Facial flushing can also occur with emotional stress, exposure to heat or hot water, alcohol consumption and exercise — all of which can raise blood pressure temporarily.
-While facial flushing may occur while your blood pressure is higher than usual, high blood pressure is not the cause of facial flushing.
+While facial flushing may occur while your blood pressure is higher than usual, hypertension is not the cause of facial flushing.

 Walk-in to any of our clinics, get your blood pressure checked and talk to our providers.No appointment is necessary at our clinics and you’ll only wait minutes to be seen.
 You can call ahead at (917) 310-3371 and let us know you’re on the way or you can check in online.